ProjectHopper/Predict-Bitcoin-Price-w-Machine-Learning-_Python/README.md

 # Project Overview

-In this project, we'll predict the future price of Bitcoin.
-We'll use historical data on the price of Bitcoin, along with data from Wikipedia about edits to the Bitcoin page.
-We'll merge and combine this data, then use it to train a random forest model that will tell us if Bitcoin prices will increase or decrease tomorrow.
-We'll then switch to an XGBoost model and better predictors to improve accuracy.
+This project predicts the future price of Bitcoin using historical data on the price of Bitcoin and data from Wikipedia on the edits to the Bitcoin page.
+We train a random forest model to tell us if Bitcoin prices will increase or decrease tomorrow.
+Then we use a gradient boosting model and improve the predictors to increase accuracy.

 We'll develop a backtesting system and use a robust error metric so we can tell if the algorithm is performing well.